squaredproject/crown/Crown/README.md

 Such as: ARM - SAVE, that crashes.

+## Note on the saved JSON files

+A number of the saved JSON files appear to be corrupt, that is, loading them at startup crashes the system.
+If you find that changing Config.java to include a particular file at startup, and the system crashes, that's because that file is no good.
+In particular, it seems that some of the files from Playa 2018 are no good.

 ## Running headless on a pi

 - Install java in /opt/java.
 Easy thing to do is download the ARM32 package, decompress, copy over to /opt/java.